AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/bigquery.md

 ![](../../../../images/tutorials/create/google-big-query/catalog.png)

-The *[!UICONTROL Connect to Google Big Query]* page appears.
+The **[!UICONTROL Connect to Google Big Query]** page appears.
 On this page, you can either use new credentials or existing credentials.

 ### New account

 If you are using new credentials, select **[!UICONTROL New account]**.
-On the input form that appears, provide the base connection with a name, an optional description, and your GBQ credentials.
-When finished, select **[!UICONTROL Connect]** and then allow some time for the new base connection to establish.
+On the input form that appears, provide a name, an optional description, and your GBQ credentials.
+When finished, select **[!UICONTROL Connect]** and then allow some time for the new connection to establish.

 ![](../../../../images/tutorials/create/google-big-query/new.png)